United

 Covenant of the League of Nations, granted the Mandates of Palestine and

 Mesopotamia to Great Britain, and the Mandate of Syria to France.
-The San Remo Resolution established that Palestine
+The San Remo Resolution established that

-independent entity.
-The Jewish People
+then as an independent entity.
+The

-Balfour Declaration of November 2, 1917 and Article 22 of the Covenant.
-Thus, de jure sovereignty and legal
+both the Balfour Declaration of November 2, 1917 and Article 22 of the

-title over the Mandatory Territory of Palestine was transferred to the Jewish
+sovereignty and legal title over the Mandatory Territory of Palestine was

-Moreover, the British Government, as a result of the Balfour Declaration
+transferred to the Jewish People under international law.
+Moreover, the British Government, as a result

-(which had been a mere statement of intent when declared in 1917, but after San
+of the Balfour Declaration (which had been a mere statement of intent when

-Remo, had become anchored in international law) and as a result of having
+declared in 1917, but after San Remo, had become anchored in international law)

-received the responsibility as the Mandatory Power over Palestine, was under
+and as a result of having received the responsibility as the Mandatory Power

-obligation to facilitate the establishment of the Jewish State in Palestine.[4]
+over Palestine, was under obligation to facilitate the establishment of the

 Whereas the international trust known as the Mandate for Palestine